-After careful consideration, our Board of Directors has unanimously approved the proposals set forth in the proxy statement and recommends that you vote in favor of such proposals, including the proposal for the election of the directors nominated to the Active Power, Inc. Board of Directors, the proposal to approve our 2010 Equity Incentive Plan and the proposal to ratify the appointment of Ernst & Young LLP as our independent auditor for the fiscal year ending December 31, 2010.
+After careful consideration, our Board of Directors has unanimously approved the proposals set forth in the proxy statement and recommends that you vote in favor of the proposal for the election of the directors nominated to the Active Power, Inc. Board of Directors, the proposal to ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012, the non-binding advisory vote on executive compensation and the increase in shares available for issuance under our 2010 Equity Incentive Plan.